chrispruitt/aws-switch/README.md

 ```

 ## Roadmap
-- [ ] configure backend via cli
 - [ ] different backends - local, dynamo
 - [ ] read configuration from yaml file or env vars
-- [ ] show changes and ask for confirmation before scaling up or down
+- [x] show changes and ask for confirmation before scaling up or down